 The great thing is that after connection of all devices have been done 1 time, the system will keep responding even if a connection is lost.

-In order for the control system to communicate with the LAN device a few things needs to be in place so here is a check list:
+For the control system to communicate with the LAN device, a few things needs to be in place so here is a check list:

 - Does the IP address entered in Project Designer match the IP address of the device.

 - Is it the right port number entered in Project Designer?